 法规途径

-This includes routine approval pathways expedited approval for innovative drugs and conditional approval for urgent public health needs.
+This includes routine approval pathways, as well as expedited programmes such as priority review, breakthrough therapy designation, and conditional approval for urgent clinical needs.

 包括常规审批途径、创新药物的快速审批和紧急公共卫生需求的有条件审批。